nf-it/wefram/wefram/docs/source/ds/orm.rst

 We will have nothing to fetch if nothing being created, right?
 So, the **create** is not less important operation then the **read** one.

-To create an object we about to use :py:meth:`~wefram.ds.orm.model.Model.create` class method on the corresponding model.
+To create an object we about to use :py:meth:`~wefram.ds.model.Model.create` class method on the corresponding model.
 The created object will automatically be assigned to the current default database session.